OmarTrab/CISCO-IOSXE-Zero-Touch-Provisioning/README.md

 Incase if DHCP server is configured for PnP process, after receiving DHCP response the PnP agent process that is running on a Cisco IOS-XE device is initiated.
 In the absence of the startup configuration it attempts to connect the PnP server and the PnP process is continued.
 In case Zero-Touch Provisioning and PnP fails, the device falls back to auto install to load configuration files.

+1)ZTP with HTTP server running on Ubuntu VM
+In the dhcp.conf we have a sample sample DHCP server configuration with HTTPserver details.
+This server is connected either to the management port or front panel port of a switch.
+This DHCP server is running on a Linux Ubuntu VM.

+2)Enable IOX,GUESTSHELL,VNIC FOR GUESTSHELL
+In the guest-shell file we have a example that show us how to enable iox,vnic,guestshell on a Cisco Iosxe

+3)Sample Ztp script.py configuration
+In the ztp.py file configuration we have a simple script at wich configures the follow parameters:
+  Interface,gateway,aaa,netconf-yang